10 Documents You're Forgetting to Track

 5. Visa and Residence Permits

-6. Travel Insurance Policies
+6. Annual Travel Insurance

 7. Food Business Permits and Hygiene Certificates